ManuelSenge/vae_meets_hyperdiffusion/README.md

 * PyTorch 1.13.0
 * CUDA 11.7/11.8
 * Weights & Biases (We heavily rely on it for visualization and monitoring)
+* see pyproject.toml for full dependencies - can be probably altered

 ## Our contribution
 - src/ldm_autoencoder for our autoencoder